It's not too late to begin therapy! Start Now.

 She/Her/Hers

-Desiree Brown is a skilled and compassionate Registered Psychotherapist with extensive experience in the non-profit sector, where she has worked closely with individuals and families navigating mental health and addiction challenges.
+Desiree is a skilled and compassionate Registered Psychotherapist with over 20 years of experience working closely with individuals, couples and families navigating mental health, addiction and relationship challenges.
 Her work with people from diverse backgrounds has given her a deep understanding of the universal struggles and emotions that connect us all.
-Desiree views it as an incredible honor to support her clients on their journeys toward recovery, self-discovery, and personal growth.
+Desiree views it as an incredible honour to support her clients on their journeys toward recovery, self-discovery, and personal growth.

-Desiree is particularly passionate about helping those who feel stuck, disconnected, or unfulfilled—whether due to anxiety, life transitions, or a yearning for deeper meaning.
-She also provides support for individuals whose substance use or habits have begun to strain their relationships or hinder their ability to meet the demands of daily life.
-Her empathetic and client-centered approach creates a safe, non-judgmental space for clients to explore their challenges and work toward meaningful change.
+Desiree is passionate about helping those who feel stuck, disconnected, or unfulfilled—whether due to anxiety, life transitions, or a yearning for deeper meaning.
+She has a special interest in working with trauma, grief, substance use and mood fluctuations.
+Her empathetic and client-centred approach creates a safe, non-judgmental space for clients to explore their challenges and work toward meaningful change.

 Outside of her professional work, Desiree’s adventurous spirit is undeniable.
-She seeks joy and connection in everyday moments and is always up for a thrilling roller coaster ride, bringing her lively energy and zest for life into all that she does.
+She seeks joy and connection in everyday moments and is always up for a thrilling roller coaster ride and bringing her zest for life into all that she does.

 Locations